Danli Honduras Catrina de mi Vida Maduro Toro

 Posted on May 19 2021

-Danli Honduras is a fairly new boutique taking the market by storm with their colorful presentation, and bold bands.
-Produced at the Oscar Valladares Tobacco & Co.
-Cigar Factory in Danli Honduras, these cigars are a must try.
-The Catrina de mi Vida consists of 3 cigars, a Connecticut, Corojo, and Maduro
+Danli Honduras is a newer boutique produced at Oscar Valladares Tobacco & Co. in Danli, Honduras.
+The Catrina de mi Vida line comes in Connecticut, Corojo, and Maduro.

 -Sam